Find an Educational Therapist

 Remote only

 Stacy Ross is a Licensed Independent Clinical Social Worker (LICSW) in undefined, undefined and has been in practice for 34 years.
-They treat Learning Disorder, Self-Esteem, Perfectionism.
+They treat Learning Disorder, Social Anxiety, Performance Anxiety.

 We are highly trained clinicians who bring evidence-based treatment, infused with empathy and humor, to create a supportive and effective process.